Get access to exclusive updates, the latest news and the inside scoop 🍨

 If you are happy with the experience provided by these traditional platforms, then more power to you, but if you are not happy, headless commerce architecture may be the better option for you.

-As we've mentioned, traditional commerce platforms can constrain developers and users, but since the predefined front end of a headless platform is decoupled, developers will need to create a unique user experience from scratch.
+As we've mentioned, traditional commerce platforms can constrain developers and users on platforms such as Shopify, but since the predefined front end of a headless platform is decoupled, developers will need to create a unique user experience from scratch.